Featured Post

 Friday, February 13, 2026

-At the beginning of February, class 10LH4 marked two very special dates: Safer Internet Day and Kindness Day.
-Aware that both themes are closely connected—promoting respect, empathy, and healthy interaction, both in person and online—the students prepared a range of activities that involved the entire school community.
+At the beginning of February, class 10LH4 marked a very special date: Safer Internet Day.
+Aware that the theme is very important—promoting respect, empathy, and healthy interaction, both in person and online—the students prepared a range of activities that involved the entire school community.

 This initiative was also part of the eTwinning project “Windows opening to classrooms of tomorrow,” in which the class has been working throughout the school year, reflecting on the responsible use of the Internet and the importance of kindness in both the digital and real worlds.